No products in the cart.

 - A Review of Recent Issues in Appealability

 Please click on the “What You Will Learn” tab for a detailed list of topics covered.

 This is an intermediate to advanced level appellate course that assumes you already have an understanding of appellate practice.
 Check out our Demystifying Civil Appeals and Writs for a beginner level program.

 This program was recorded live on February 16 & 18, 2021.
-The recorded package is available in audio or video format and includes seminar materials.
+The recorded packages are now available in audio or video format and includes seminar materials.*

 * The Video recording is a video of the webinar (including sound).
 The Audio recording is audio only, for those who wish to listen to it without visuals (such as in the car).
 You can also purchase both formats together.
 Note: All downloads must be downloaded to a computer first, before transferring them to another device.